BLiTz3R/task-list/README.md

 # task-list
-A simple task list, project in progress...
+A simple JS task list, project in progress...

 JS project, using various eventListeners and localStorage.
 User can add a task, delete a task, clear the whole list, mark a task as "done" by clicking on it, the list persists through reloads and browser restarts.